COBRAPROsimulator/COBRAPRO/README.md

 Our JOSS paper can also be viewed for additional information:

 [2] S. Ha and S. Onori, “COBRAPRO: A MATLAB toolbox for Physics-based Battery Modeling and Co-simulation Parameter Optimization,” Apr.
 16, 2024, arXiv: arXiv:2404.10022.
-Accessed: Jul.
-30, 2024.
-[Online].
-Available: http://arxiv.org/abs/2404.10022

 ## Software dependencies <a name="toc3"></a> ##
 * MATLAB 2018b and later